Become a Nurse Practitioner: How to Go From RN to NP

 How RNs Can Become NPs

-To become a nurse practitioner, you must first earn an MSN degree from an accredited program.
-Many MSN programs require or strongly prefer candidates with at least two years of experience as an RN.
-If you have a bachelor of science in nursing (BSN), you can enroll in a traditional on-campus or online nurse practitioner program.
-If you are an RN with an associate degree, you can enter a bridge RN-to-MSN program.
+Most MSN programs take about two years to complete.
+If you have a BSN, you can enroll in a traditional on-campus or online NP program.
+If you are a nurse with an ADN, you can enter a bridge RN-to-MSN program.

-Bridge Programs
+RN-to-NP Bridge Programs

-RN-to-NP Frequently Asked Questions
+RN-to-NP: Frequently Asked Questions